zaidajani/total-money-calculator/README.md

 ```

-Now your project will run
+Now your project will run like cheetah

 ## Enjoy your powerfull application